dcernst/dcernst.github.io/teaching/mat526f26/syllabus.md

 </blockquote>

 ### Course Materials ###
 There is no textbook for this course.
-Instead, I incrementally will post an evolving sequence of tasks to the [Course Materials]({{site.baseurl}}/teaching/mat526f26/materials/) page.
+Instead, I will incrementally post an evolving sequence of tasks to the [Course Materials]({{site.baseurl}}/teaching/mat526f26/materials/) page.
 The only way to achieve a sufficient understanding is to be digesting the material in a meaningful way.
 You should be seeking clarification about the content whenever necessary by asking questions.
 Here's one of my favorite quotes about reading mathematics.

 <blockquote>
   <p>Don’t just read it; fight it!
 Ask your own question, look for your own examples, discover your own proofs.
 Is the hypothesis necessary?
 Is the converse true?
 What happens in the classical special case?
 What about the degenerate cases?
 Where does the proof use the hypothesis?</p>
-  <footer><a href="http://en.wikipedia.org/wiki/Paul_Halmos">Paul Halmos</a></footer>
+  <footer><a href="https://en.wikipedia.org/wiki/Paul_Halmos">Paul Halmos</a></footer>
 </blockquote>

 ### Rules of the Game ###
 The goal is for you to solve problems on your own.
 Try this first!
 However, outside of class, you may use whatever resources help you learn&mdash;including books, websites, classmates, and AI tools such as ChatGPT.
 The important distinction is between **finding a solution** and **understanding the mathematics**.
 When you come to class, you should be prepared to explain, defend, critique, and adapt the ideas you encountered.
 However, **you are required to provide appropriate citation and attribution for ideas that are not your own!** Reviewing material from previous courses and looking up definitions and theorems you may have forgotten is fair game.

 Because outside resources are readily available, homework and preparation will be relatively low-stakes.
-Your understanding will be assessed primarily through your mathematical contributions in class and regular short, individual, no-resource assessments.
+Your understanding will be assessed primarily through your mathematical contributions in class and regular short, individual, no-external resource assessments.
 In short:

 **Use whatever helps you learn.
 Be prepared to demonstrate that you learned it.**